Where do ISM's students come from?

 I will only be in Tanzania for 4 months.
 Can my child join the school?

 If space is available, we are pleased to admit students for a short stay in ISM.
 Please apply for admission in the usual way.
 If your stay is very short (less than one month), you may also be exempt from payment of the Capital Development Fee.

-Within a short while you should receive a letter from us either asking for additional information or offering a place in the school.
+Within a short while you should receive an email from us either asking for additional information or offering a place in the school.
 Once a place has been offered you will also be sent a health form and possibly some other forms to complete as well as some additional handbooks.
 You should also receive an invoice detailing the amounts to be paid and available methods of payment.
 Payments for the beginning of a school year need to be made by the 1st July preceding; at other times of the year, invoices allow one month before payment becomes due.

 Moshi and Arusha are towns in the north of Tanzania a long way from the main city of Dar es Salaam.
 Whilst we do not have all the facilities of a first world city, we also escape from many of the difficulties of living in a developed metropolis.
 Both of ISM’s campuses are outside the towns in quiet and secluded surroundings.
 Many ISM families have lived in this region for a very long time and will attest to the safety and pleasure of living in this outstanding environment.

 The Moshi Campus neighbours the main teaching hospital in northern Tanzania, KCMC, and many of the doctors’ children attend ISM.
 Both KCMC and the Selian Hospital in Arusha can provide immediate medical care as needed, and there are also facilities to evacuate to the excellent hospitals in Nairobi in the event of an emergency.
 Moshi Campus maintains a health centre with a nurse on duty at all times and a private doctor on call.